-Less than a decade after the fall of the Soviet Union, Vladimir Putin (a Russian politician and former KGB agent) rose to power, and although he’s shuffled titles periodically to avoid term limits, the nation has remained under his control in form or another since 1999.
-Putin is a popular figure among large portions of the Russian people (thanks in no small part to a government-controlled media) but internationally, he’s seen as an aggressive leader with few qualms about ending lives as he pursues his vision of Russian interests.
+Less than a decade after the fall of the Soviet Union, Vladimir Putin (a Russian politician and former KGB agent) rose to power, and although he’s shuffled titles periodically to avoid term limits, the nation has remained under his control in one form or another since 1999.
+Putin is a popular figure among large portions of the Russian people (thanks in no small part to a government-controlled media) but internationally, he’s seen as an aggressive leader with few qualms about ending lives as he pursues his vision of restoring his nation to its former Soviet glory.
 Over the years, Putin has been tied to a number of public assassinations and attempts, including the poisoning of a former Russian military intelligence officer turned MI6 informant (Sergei Skripal) on English soil in 2018.

 The Uran-9 Infantry Drone

 At first glance, the Uran-9 looked like something to behold.
-The tank-tread equipped mini-tank boasts a 30 mm 2A72 autocannon as it’s primary weapon, along with a 7.62 chambered PKTM machine gun, four anti-tank missiles and 6 thermobaric rocket launchers.
-It was designed to work via remote control and, according to Russian media, was designed to withstand heavy fighting in urban environments.
+The tread equipped mini-tank boasts a 30mm 2A72 autocannon as it’s primary weapon, along with a 7.62-chambered PKTM machine gun, four anti-tank missiles and 6 thermobaric rocket launchers.
+It was designed to work via remote control and, according to Russian media, was built to withstand heavy fighting in urban environments.

 The Nuclear-Powered ‘Skyfall’ Cruise Missile

 The idea of a nuclear-powered cruise missile wasn’t particularly new.
 The United States experimented with nuclear propulsion systems in the 1950s, but scrapped the effort out of concerns that the nuclear-system could spread radiation on anything below its flight path.
-Concerns about the safety of such a propulsion system were once again brought to light last year after one nuclear-powered Skyfall cruise missile went missing after its nuclear engine failed to fire up and the missile fell into the ocean.
+Concerns about the safety of such a propulsion system were once again brought to light after a Skyfall cruise missile went missing after its nuclear engine failed to fire and the missile fell into the ocean.
 Another explosion at Russia’s Nenoska test range was believed to have involved the same missile.
-It killed seven scientists.
+It reportedly killed five to seven scientists.

 American intelligence agencies have spoken publicly about Putin’s “invincible” missile, pointing out that thus far, the nuclear propulsion system has failed to propel the missile in every test launch Russia has attempted.